 Know and understand how to play rugby and feel at home in a rugby game.
-The basics of starting, attacking and defending.
-Know what is going on, enjoy the game!
+Basics of starting, attacking and defending.
+Know what is going on, enjoy it.

 Stay flexible when you learn how to play.
 The more you are flexible when you move and think, the more you will find it easy to play.